10/28/2010

 What I heard was interesting.
 Here were the main arguments against owning a swimming pool when you have kids around:

-.
+1. They will always find a way to get in.
 Lock the door, they'll unlock it.
 Cover the pool, they will uncover it.
 Fence it, they will jump the fence.
 No matter what you do, you can never completely eradicate the hazard of drowning, unless of course, it's never there to begin with.

 2. Any and all children always have a high risk of drowning.
 You can't teach a child to swim well enough to completely eliminate the hazard of them drowning, so why bother?